kakavi/metabase/README.md

 you are good to go.
 Otherwise, download the Java Runtime Environment at http://java.com/

-Go to the [Metabase Download Page](https://metabase.com/start/) and download the current build.
+Go to the [Kenga Analytics Download Page](https://metabase.com/start/) and download the current build.
 Place the downloaded jar into a newly created directory (as it will create some files when it is run), and run it on the command line:

 ```sh
 java -jar metabase.jar